-Analysis | 5 takeaways from Anthony Fauci’s and health officials’ testimony
+Analysis | Six takeaways from Anthony Fauci’s and other health officials’ testimony

 But he also made a point of saying that testing is still far from sufficient.

-“What our country has done so far on testing is impressive, but not nearly enough,” Alexander said, adding that places such as the University of Tennessee need to have vastly expanded testing to be able to reopen when the school year begins in August.
+“What our country has done so far on testing is impressive but not nearly enough,” Alexander said, adding that places such as the University of Tennessee need to have vastly expanded testing to be able to reopen when the school year is scheduled to begin in August.

-He repeated later: “What our country has done so far in testing is impressive, but not nearly enough.”
+He repeated later, “What our country has done so far in testing is impressive but not nearly enough.”

 Alexander also said that while Americans can’t stay at home indefinitely, “such widespread screening of entire campuses, schools or places of work will help identify those who are sick, trace down those who are exposed.
 And that, in turn, should help persuade the rest of us to go back to school and back to work."

+Sen. Mitt Romney (R-Utah) called the testing in the United States “nothing to celebrate whatsoever.”
+He also rebuked Giroir and the White House for favorably comparing U.S. testing to that of South Korea, which ramped up testing much more quickly and has dealt with a much smaller outbreak as a result.

+“Yesterday, you celebrated that we had done more tests and more tests per capita even than South Korea,” Romney said to Giroir.
+“But you ignored the fact that they accomplished theirs at the beginning of the outbreak while we treaded water during February and March.”

-A day before, Trump had offered something of a mission accomplished message about the coronavirus response, saying, “We have met the moment, and we have prevailed.”
+A day before, Trump had offered something of a mission-accomplished message about the coronavirus response with his “met the moment” line.
 The president has also played up the success of the testing regime — as Alexander did Tuesday — while downplaying its importance when it comes to getting past the outbreak.

 Alexander picked up on his opening statement and asked Fauci directly whether there will be the kinds of treatments or even a vaccine available to help reopen universities in the fall term.